-- 5.3 Only the four best results of each team are used for the final ranking. - 5.4 In case of a tie, the 5th or if necessary the 6th best result is taken into account for the final ranking.

-Adjudication: individual competition

-6.1 The adjudication for women and men is carried out separately for each competition.
-It makes no difference how many women or men start (e.g. even if only one female competitor starts, she is placed as the 1st in the World Cup independent of her position in the competition, provided that she has scored points).

-6.2 Adjudication for the individual events of the World Cup is done according to the following table:
+- 5.4.
+Only the worst result would not use for the final ranking. - 5.5.
+In case of a tie, the 5th or if necessary, the 6th best result is taken into account for the final ranking. - 6.
+Adjudication: individual competition - 6.1.
+The adjudication for women and men is carried out separately for each competition.
+It makes no difference how many women or men start (e.g. even if only one female competitor starts, she is placed as the 1st in the World Cup independent of her position in the competition, provided that she has scored points). - 6.2.
+Adjudication for the individual events of the World Cup is done according to the following table: